 We recommend 2GB if you’re doing very light web surfing, setting up a kiosk or deploying a limited-use web server.
 The 4GB model is ideal for using your Pi as a PC or for more complex tasks such as A.I.

 The Raspberry Pi 4 represents a giant leap forward, not only for the Raspberry Pi, but for single-board computing.
 For the first time, it’s realistic to use your Pi as a secondary or backup PC (or perhaps a kids’ first PC).
 However, the larger real benefit will come not from folks who use Raspberry Pi 4s in lieu of x86 PCs, but from all the innovators who harness the system’s enhanced performance, I/O and graphics to create new iOT devices, media servers and robots.
 Kids building Pi projects in school will also have a world of new learning possibilities.

-If you need a Raspberry Pi computer today, though, you’ll have to live with some issues that are likely to get resolved in the near future via software updates.
-Key apps like Retropie don't yet run Raspberry Pi 4 and video playback performance is disappointing.
+If you need a Raspberry Pi computer today for retro gaming, you’ll have to live with some issues that are likely to get resolved in the near future when Retropie gets official support.
 While it’s certain that major applications will be ported to the new computer, we still don’t know exactly how good video playback will get once the operating system is refined over time.

 Despite these small issues , the Pi 4 stands head and shoulders above its predecessors and all the other inexpensive single board computers on the market.
 The main question isn’t: what can the Pi 4 do for you out of the box, but what can you make with it?